An Expanded Massive Multilingual Dataset for High-Performance Language Technologies (HPLT): Data analysis

 As noted in \Cref{sec:analysis_quality_indicators}, web crawls cover a vast range of different kinds of documents from various sources.
 We use automatic register (or genre) classification to create metadata about this variation, allowing users to make informed decisions when sampling from the data.

 We use the multilingual register classifier described in \citet{henriksson2024automaticregisteridentificationopen} to label the entire monolingual \HPLT{}.
-This classifier covers 16 languages and is based on an XLM-RoBERTa Large model \cite{cc100}, fine-tuned on a multilingual web corpus manually annotated with register information.
+This classifier covers 16 languages and is based on an XLM-R Large model \citep{conneau-etal-2020-unsupervised}, fine-tuned on a multilingual web corpus manually annotated with register information.
 The classifier employs a hierarchical taxonomy with 25 register classes organized into 9 main categories (listed in \Cref{tab:registers}).
+This label scheme is specifically designed for the linguistic characteristics of web texts and is therefore well-suited for our dataset.

 The system achieves a mean micro F1 score of 77\% on the 5 languages used during fine-tuning.
 It also demonstrates good performance for 11 unseen languages, with a mean micro F1 score of 66\%.
 These results allow us to extend register labelling to a broad range of languages, though we limit predictions to languages within the 100 languages covered by XLM-RoBERTa.